Tails8521/coldmaps/README.md

 # Download

-Check the [releases page](https://github.com/Tails8521/coldmaps/releases) and download the latest version, the .exe is under Assets
+Check the [releases page](https://github.com/Tails8521/coldmaps/releases) and download the latest version

 # How to use